OfficialPingu/27ur6er53bhwphg71b80/KurtsTable.md

 23 11 53 53 24 13 43 41

-Now that we have the square's coordinates drawn out for both the cipher text and the known password, the next step we must do is match the length of the password to the cipher text.
-So, if the password is longer than the cipher text - you cut it short.
+Now that we have the square's coordinates drawn out for both the cipher text and the known password, the next step we must do is match the length, or number of coordinates, of the password to the cipher text.
+If the password is longer than the cipher text - you cut it short.
 Otherwise, you repeat the passwords coordinates over until the length matches that of the cipher text.
 As such;

 txt: 16 23 75 36 43 35 26 67 76 24 45 34 43 64 77 64 74 54 75 45 75 15 36 52 75 37 46 34 51 76